 Avoid using aggressive cleaners and detergents that contain ammonia, bleach, or abrasive substances, since these might damage the floor’s surface.
 It is possible to use household products such as white vinegar but ensure these are highly diluted.
 Also, while mopping up spills, consider cleaning the entire floor rather than just one location, as spill-prone areas may exhibit early deterioration.

 When compared to other flooring options, such as solid hardwood flooring, ceramic and porcelain tiles and natural slate, luxury vinyl tile flooring is a highly affordable option.
-Not only that, but it also performs an excellent job of replicating the same wood and stone looks at a fraction of the expense.
+Not only that, but it also performs an excellent job of replicating the same wood and stone at a fraction of the expense.

 Furthermore, unlike carpet, which can harbour dirt and dust, and must be replaced or professionally cleaned more frequently, LVT is far easier and less expensive to maintain and keep clean.